Best New Zealand Poems

 - Receipt of email submissions will be acknowledged.
 Postal submissions will be acknowledged if an email address or SSAE is included with the submission.

 - Publishers and / or authors of selected poems will be contacted by February of the following year.
 For all accepted material, copyright remains with the author (or in some instances the original publisher) upon publication.
+Due to the volume of submissions, we are unable to

 - The editors are unable to engage in correspondence regarding individual submissions.